michaeldegroot/mysql-cache/README.md

     console.log('Retrieving cache object: ', hash)
 })

-// When a cache object key gets deleted by db.deleteKey() for example db.event.on('delete', hash => {
+// When a cache object key gets deleted by db.delKey() for example db.event.on('delete', hash => {
     console.log('this cache object was deleted from cache: ', hash) })